Bruce D. Meyer, Ph.D.

 - "Childhood Medicaid Coverage and Later Life Health Care Utilization" (with Laura R. Wherry, Sarah Miller and Robert Kaestner), NBER Working Paper No. 20929, February 2015, Latest Version December 2016, forthcoming Review of Economics and Statistics.

-- "The Earned Income Tax Credit" in Helping the Poor Better: Improving Federal Programs for Low-income Americans, Robert Doar Editor, American Enterprise Institute: Washington DC, 2016.
-Background Tables
+- "The Earned Income Tax Credit" in A Safety Net that Works: Improving Federal Programs for Low-income Americans, Robert Doar Editor, American Enterprise Institute: Washington DC, 2016.
+Full Book.
+Background Tables.

 - "Saving Teens: Using a Policy Discontinuity to Estimate the Effects of Medicaid Eligibility" (with Laura R. Wherry), Journal of Human Resources, Summer 2016, pp. 556-588.